Clay Tile Roof Staggered Cedar Shake Roof Tapersawn Cedar Shake Roof Concrete Tile Roof Roof Areas Asphalt Shingle Roof

 roofkey Roofing Guidelines for Asphalt Shingles

 1. Layers of Roofing: The maximum number of layers of roofing is one (1) with Asphalt Shingles in Moderate or Severe Hail Prone Areas such as Colorado.
-When one (1) or more layers of roofing exist, all layers of roofing must be removed prior to the installation of a new roof.
+When one (1) or more layers of roofing exist, all layers of roofing including the Underlayment must be removed prior to the installation of a new roof.

 2. Existing Decking: New decking overlay is required for asphalt shingles if old existing decking is made of lumber which is larger than 1” x 6” pieces of lumber or if the gaps between the boards are more than 1/8”.